Michael Moore Talks to VICE About ‘American Sniper,’ the End of Sarah Palin, and PTSD

 Why?

-Plus a lot of the Cold War Republican types who go to the movies too, you know they don’t live in a bubble.
+Plus a lot of the Cold War republican types that go to the movies too, you know they don’t live in a bubble.
 They have family members or they have neighbors, they have people who have come back from this war messed up.
 We have a huge PTSD problem.
-We have a huge mental issue here with the soldiers who have come back from this war.
+We have a huge mental issue here with the soldiers that have come back from this war.
 And I have to tell you the two times that I’ve seen it, it’s very quiet at the end.
 Nobody is cheering.
 Even when Bradley Cooper takes out Mustafa, the Arab sniper, no whoop went out, and believe me, I saw this in an audience of people who are not on my side of the political fence.
 And they were very affected; they felt very sad.
 Every main character in the movie ends up either messed up by the war or dead.
 And it’s not a celebration of this.
-People may go into the movie thinking Ra ra! but they don’t walk out going Ra ra!
+People may go into the movie thinking ra ra!, but they don’t walk out ra ra.

 No, I haven’t